Mt. Hope Project - Nevada, USA

 While the primary focus is on molybdenum, the property also holds potential for recovering zinc, gold and potentially other metals, indicating further exploration opportunities.

-Project Status
+Permitting Status